This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - Turn the onion rings halfway for an even cook

 - Adjust cook time depending on the size of the rings - this can vary a lot!
-I find 6 minutes is great for smaller rings, and larger ones need 9 minutes.
+I find 6 minutes is great for smaller rings, and larger ones need around 9 minutes.

 - Cook time can vary with different air fryers